Vinit-rana/Vinit-rana/README.md

 - 👋 Hi, I’m @Vinit-rana
 - 👀 I’m interested in ...
 Full Stack Developer
 - 🌱 I’m currently learning ...
-Php
+Php FrameWorks
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---